-- Abstract 2: The effect of a 1550 nm fractional erbium-glass laser in female pattern hair loss.
-[Note that the erbium is an ablative laser].
+- December 2011: The effect of a 1550 nm fractional erbium-glass laser in female pattern hair loss.

-- Abstract 3: Fractional photothermolysis laser treatment of male pattern hair loss.
-[Also using the 1550 nm ablative erbium laser].
+- January 2011: Fractional photothermolysis laser treatment of male pattern hair loss.
+Also using the 1550 nm erbium-glass laser.

 In the latest South Korean study in mice, it was found that the most effective (ablative) laser dosage was “the 10 mJ/spot and 300 spots/cm2 setting”.
 Hopefully some of these scientists will soon conduct studies on humans to get the most effective dosage on us neglected Homo Sapiens.